phpflo/phpflo/README.md

 ## Terminology

 * Component: individual, pluggable and reusable piece of software.
-In this case a PHP class implementing `PhpFlo\ComponentInterface`
+In this case a PHP class implementing `PhpFlo\Common\ComponentInterface`
 * Graph: the control logic of a FBP application, can be either in programmatical or file format
 * Inport: inbound port of a component
 * Network: collection of processes connected by sockets.
 A running version of a graph